Does Morning Sickness Hurt Your Baby? Depends On The Severity

 My mother also had pretty severe morning sickness with all of her pregnancies.
 She often laments that the only foods she could eat were Hawaiian Punch and chocolate Pop-Tarts.
 (This explains so much about my baby brother and older sister — not so much me.
 I'm perfect and the middle child.)

 Can morning sickness hurt your baby?
-Only if it's truly severe, noted the American Pregnancy Association.
+Only if it's truly severe, noted the NHS.
 That means if it comes with an elevated heart rate, if you are getting light headed, if you can't keep anything down, or if you show other signs of dehydration like diminished urination or dry lips and mouth.

 Thankfully, science is exploring treatments for women with severe morning sickness to hopefully combat the real risk it poses.
 According to Live Science, "A study of more than 81,000 women found that those who experienced nausea and vomiting during pregnancy that interfered with their life were 23 percent more likely to deliver their baby before 34 weeks compared with women who said their morning sickness did not substantially affect their lives."
 Looking at studies like this spurred researchers in the U.K. to find more therapies and treatments for the condition.
 They looked at vitamin treatments versus common over-the-counter remedies and compared them with medical antiemetics and other medications.
 The research is nascent, but they're making headway.

 While nothing works universally, some women are getting at least a bit of relief, and if you've been there, you know a bit is much better than nothing.
 If your morning sickness is minor, the study suggested ginger and B6, but definitely ask your provider before taking anything, and try to keep in mind this isn't a permanent condition.